c-blake/hldiff/README.md

 This package is a port of Python's `difflib` algorithms to compute edits, diffs, patches on pairs of `seq[T]` (lines, chars, etc.) in `hldiffpkg/edits.nim`.
-An example re-implementation of `diff -u` ends `hldiffpkg/edits.nim`.  `edits` is also the engine to (re)highlight intraline the output of `diff -u`, `git diff`, or `hg diff` with user-customizable ANSI/SGR escapes.
+An example re-implementation of `diff -u` ends `hldiffpkg/edits.nim` which is example code/a mini tutorial for how to use the `edits` API.
+The `edits` API is the engine for the `hldiff` program to (re)highlight intraline the output of `diff -u`, `git diff`, or `hg diff` with user-customizable ANSI/SGR escapes.
 Color configuration is similar to [cligen](https://github.com/c-blake/cligen)/[lc](https://github.com/c-blake/lc)/[procs](https://github.com/c-blake/procs) using the same internal engine.  `edits` also provides/exports an edit distance based on the algorithm (from Ratcliff1988), here called `similarity` and a